hbctraining/Intro-to-shell-flipped/lessons/03_working_with_files.md

 $ vim draft.txt
 ```

-Notice the `"draft.txt" [New File]` typed at the bottom left-hand section of the screen.
-This tells you that you just created a new file in vim.
+**Note the `"draft.txt" [New File]` typed at the bottom left-hand section of the screen.** This tells you that you just created a new file in vim.

 ### Vim Modes